-Sat 5 - Sun 6 Aug, Jacqueline du Pré Music Building, St Hilda's College
+Sat 5 - Sun 6 Aug, Jacqueline du Pré Music Building

 The venue plays host to a wide range of concerts with a repertoire ranging from medieval music to avant garde jazz.
 The buildings versatility in terms of adjustable acoustic and seating configurations has enabled it to become the home for numerous local groups who have made it their first choice for regular performances.
 The building now also promote their own concert series, under the patronage of cellist Steven Isserlis, which provides both new and established artists from Britain and abroad.